Jawaharlal Nehru: Language policy

-Nehru led the faction of the Congress party, which promoted Hindi as the lingua franca of the Indian nation.
-After an exhaustive and divisive debate with the non-Hindi speakers, Hindi was adopted as the official language of India in 1950, with English continuing as an associate official language for 15 years, after which Hindi would become the sole official language.
-Efforts by the Indian Government to make Hindi the sole official language after 1965 were unacceptable to many non-Hindi Indian states, which wanted the continued use of English.
+The Constituent assembly debated the question of national language between 1946 and 1949.
+Within the assembly there were two blocs, pro-Hindi and anti-Hindi.
+The pro-Hindi bloc was further divided between supporters of Hindustani led by Nehru, and supporters of Modern Standard Hindi based on Sanskrit.
+The anti-Hindi bloc was generally in favour of promoting English to an official status.
+Nehru stated that "We must have our own language...but English must continue to be a most important language in India which large numbers of people learn and learn perhaps compulsorily".
+After an exhaustive and divisive debate, Hindi was adopted as the official rather than national language of India in 1950, with English continuing as an associate official language for 15 years, after which Hindi would become the sole official language.
+The Hindi-Hindustani debate was resolved through a compromise that the official language would be called Hindi, with a directive clause that while Sanskrit would be the primary source of vocabulary, the traditional Hindustani vocabulary would also be supported.
+Claims of other Indian languages were upheld through the Eighth Schedule to the Constitution of India.

+Efforts by the Indian government to make Hindi the sole official language after 1965 were unacceptable to many non-Hindi Indian states, which wanted the continued use of English.
 The Dravida Munnetra Kazhagam (DMK), a descendant of Dravidar Kazhagam, led the opposition to Hindi.
 To allay their fears, Nehru enacted the Official Languages Act in 1963 to ensure the continuing use of English beyond 1965.
 The text of the Act did not satisfy the DMK and increased their scepticism that future administrations might not honour his assurances.
-The Congress Government headed by Indira Gandhi eventually amended the Official Languages Act in 1967 by to guarantee the indefinite use of Hindi and English as official languages.
+The Congress government headed by Indira Gandhi eventually amended the Official Languages Act in 1967 to guarantee the indefinite use of Hindi and English as official languages.
 This effectively ensured the current "virtual indefinite policy of bilingualism" of the Indian Republic.